 2. The American Eagle

-The American Eagle has a fairly heavy coat around the neck area that can almost appear mane like and they are pretty average in the shedding department.
+The interesting fact about American Eagle is some male individuals can have a fairly heavy coat around the neck that can almost appear mane like.

 3. The Sharp Eagle